 Breast uplift surgery is carried out under a general anaesthetic and usually requires a one to two night stay in hospital.

-There are various techniques that surgeons can use to perform this operation.
+There are various techniques that surgeons can use to perform breast uplift surgery.
 Your surgeon will advise which is the most appropriate in your case.

 Excess skin is removed through incisions made in the lower part of the breasts and the nipples are repositioned.
 Once surgery is complete, the incisions are closed with dissolving sutures.

 Following the surgery you will be taken from the operating theatre into the Recovery Suite where you will be looked after until you are fully awake.
 After this, you will return to your room, where nursing staff will check your dressings and monitor your pulse and blood pressure at regular intervals.

 The anaesthetist will prescribe painkillers and you should take these regularly for the first week or so.
 Pain can slow down your recovery, so it is important to discuss any discomfort with the nursing staff.

 You may have drainage tubes in your breasts - these have bottles attached to them and are there to drain away any excess fluid.
 The drains are removed before you are discharged home.

 There may be a drip in one of your arms - this is to keep you well hydrated.
 This will be removed when you are able to drink a satisfactory amount.